 |SUFC v Bonn FV & US Luxembourg in Bonn.
 Circa ’63.|

-Plus with Frakey on hand and a 1 or 2 of the players involved in the Germany tour (Norman Dearlove) in attendance, our minds were given an overload of historical information we didn't know, which of course required further pints to help us digest it.
+Plus with Frakey on hand and a 1 or 2 of the players involved in the Germany tour (Norman Dearlove) in attendance, our minds were given an overload of historical information we didn’t know, not all of it football on the pitch related, which of course required further pints to help us digest.

 On a brighter note we did carry out some rather ‘crazy’ Dutch man and ‘South African’ accents in the pub, I think this all came about after someone mentioned possible smuggling of ‘something’ in the boot of an ‘auto box’ Rolls Royce that toured across Italy and Germany in the ’60’s…..and that’s were the whole reason for the tours back in the 60’s began to unravel…

-So that's were the night ended, on a good note as always.
-So I off I went, jumped on my bike (beer numbing the knee pain) and cycled off home up the ''mad mile'' back to Juan Towers.
+And that’s were the night ended, on a good note as always and with a gut full of booze.
+So I off I went, jumped on my bike (beer thankfully numbing the knee pain) and cycled off home up the ”mad mile” back to Juan Towers and Bedfordshire.

 |Finely honed, athletic specimens.
 None of which are in this pic.|